-The financial statements were approved and signed by the Management on 8 April 2022.
+The financial statements were approved and signed by the Management on 7 April 2023.

-The document is signed with a qualified electronic signature Mr. Darius Šulnis r.
-Darius Sulni President The document is signed with a qualified electronic signature
+The document is signed with a qualified

-Mr. Raimondas Rajeckas Chief Financial Officer
+electronic signature Mr. Darius Šulnis President The document is signed with a qualified electronic signature Mr. Raimondas Rajeckas Chief Financial Officer